jmatthewsr-ms/node-slab-memory-issues/README.md

 ### 'ws' Module ###

-The 'ws' module holds a reference to the 'head' object during an upgrade to a websocket.
+The 'ws' module holds a reference to the 'head' object during an upgrade to a websocket.  'head' will reference the 1MB stream_wrapp.cc buffer.

 Before any changes: